 Inside vs. Outside

-- Since raising awareness of crochet, knitting, weaving and fiber is a primary goal of I Love Yarn Day, an outdoor location is preferable and early October is generally a great time to be outside.
+- Since raising awareness of crochet, knitting, weaving and fiber is a primary goal of I Love Yarn Day, an outdoor location is preferable and mid-October is generally a great time to be outside.

 - If you plan an outdoor meeting place, be sure to set a rain date.
 An alternative is to designate an indoor backup location if possible.